AviatrixSystems/Docs/HowTos/iam_policies.rst

 #.
 Replace the entire text by the latest policy in `this link <https://s3-us-west-2.amazonaws.com/aviatrix-download/IAM_access_policy_for_CloudN.txt>`__
 #.
 Click **Review policy** to make sure there is no syntax error.
 #.
 Click **Save changes** to apply the new aviatrix-app-policy.
+#.
+It may take a few minutes for the policy to take effect.

 .. disqus::